dominicaq/factorygame/README.md

 * **Rotation:** Stores the 3D rotation of an entity using a quaternion (`glm::quat`).
 Modifying this component directly updates the `EulerAngles` component and vice versa.
 * **Scale:** Stores the 3D scale of an entity (`glm::vec3`).
 * **EulerAngles:** Stores the 3D rotation of an entity using Euler angles (in degrees) (`glm::vec3`). *Note: While the engine primarily uses quaternions for internal calculations, Euler angles are maintained for potential use cases and editor integration.*
-* **Rotation:** Bypass euler angles and modify the quaternion directly.
-Modifying the `Rotation` component will also update `EulerAngles` component and vice versa.
 * **ModelMatrix:** A component that flags the entity's model matrix as dirty, triggering recalculation.
 * **MetaData:** Stores basic information about the entity, such as its name (`std::string`).
 * **Parent:** Indicates the parent entity in a hierarchical structure.